 Inside the Cage

-Visibility varies, but according to Brian who went in twice, you can see everything.
-From on top, you can see the sharks going under, over and sometimes head-on with the cage.
+Visibility varies, but according to Brian, who went in twice, you can see everything.
+You can see the sharks going under, over, and sometimes head-on with the cage from on top.
 Be aware that the cage holds about six people in a line.
 Once you are in, you are in until the first person to get in gets out.
-Brian was in with a guy that was hyperventilating because the top of the cage had not been closed yet.
-There were four others before him to get out, and all four were eager to view.
-Fortunately, the top of the cage closed and the guy calmed down, and they were all able to enjoy the sharks.
+Brian was in with a hyperventilating guy because the top of the cage had not been closed yet.
+Four others were before him to get out, and all four were eager to view.
+Fortunately, the top of the cage locked, and the guy calmed down, and they could all enjoy the sharks.

 The Great White Sharks

 The crew uses a combination of chum and a rubber seal decoy to engage the sharks.
 Once everyone is in the cage, the seal is thrown out to entice the sharks.
-It works, the come thick and fast.
-I don’t know exactly how many sharks we saw but it was more than six.
+It works; they come thick and fast.
+I don’t know exactly how many sharks we saw, but it was more than six.
 Some of which were huge.
 Female great whites can grow up to 20 feet in length.
-For perspective, this is almost two stories!
+From a perspective, this is almost two stories!

-- Is cage diving with great white sharks safe?
 Statistically yes!
-To date, no fatalities but there are some recorded close calls.
+To date, no fatalities, but there are some recorded close calls.
 Having seen cage diving in person, I am surprised.
-It would be easy to miss the cage when going in or fall back when climbing in.
+It would be easy to miss the cage or fall back when climbing in.
 At least for me, I am clumsy.

-I’m glad that I got the chance to see these creatures in the wild.
+I’m glad I got to see these creatures in the wild.
 I’m ecstatic that Brian got to cage dive with them.
-If you love adrenaline or want a once in a lifetime experience than diving with the great white sharks should be on your list.
+If you love adrenaline or want a once-in-a-lifetime experience, diving with the great white sharks should be on your list.
 For me, there is not enough money in the world to get me in that cage with the sharks swimming around!

-Once you get back on land, grab a photo in a cage and get your certificate proving you actually did it!
+Once you get back on land, grab a photo in a cage, and get your certificate proving you did it!